Please also read our Reopening Frequently asked Questions (FAQs)

 - keeping all systems running 24/7 with fans always on

-Between every screening in our halls and throughout the building, we regularly mist with an innovative electrostatic* sprayer that uses the Clorox 360 solution system and a patented PowerWrap nozzle to deliver the solution to the front, back and sides of surfaces).
+In our halls and throughout the building, we regularly mist with an innovative electrostatic* sprayer that uses the Clorox 360 solution system and a patented PowerWrap nozzle to deliver the solution to the front, back and sides of surfaces).

-We also mist and disinfect seats after every screening.
+We also regularly mist and disinfect seats.

 In our lobby, you’ll find: (1) plexiglass dividers at the box office and concessions; (2) no-touch hand-sanitizing stations (in the lobby, but also before you enter the building); (3) our staff will always be wearing masks (and gloves if handling food/drink); (4) both our box office and concessions are credit/debit cards only (no cash); (5) at concessions, our offerings are limited to minimize the need for staff’s handling (and all concessions items must be consumed only when you’re in your seat).